Go 1.22: Updates That Simplify Idiomatic Code

-Go 1.22 shipped on February 6, 2024 and, although the changelog looks modest from the outside, it fixes two frictions that have shaped the language experience for almost a decade: loop variable semantics and the poverty of the standard HTTP router.
+Go 1.22 shipped on February 6, 2024, and fixes two frictions that have shaped the language experience for almost a decade: loop variable semantics and the poverty of the standard HTTP router.
 Add to that a mature toolchain system and a handful of targeted standard library improvements.
 No single novelty reinvents Go, but the net result is that idiomatic 2024 code is written with fewer traps and fewer external dependencies.

 The End of the Loop-Capture Trap

-From 1.22 onward, if go.mod declares go 1.22, that same code produces the expected sequence because the variable is redeclared each iteration.
+From 1.22 onward, if go.mod declares go 1.22, the variable is re-declared each iteration.
 The proposal was exercised throughout the 1.21 cycle behind GOEXPERIMENT=loopvar, and the Go team published an audit of Google’s codebase confirming the change fixed real bugs and broke almost nothing.
-Backwards compatibility holds because the new behavior only activates with the module’s version directive; projects staying on go 1.21 keep the old semantics.

 This is the kind of fix that justifies an entire release.
-It doesn’t change how new code is written, but it erases a whole class of latent bugs in older code and removes the mental asterisk you had to attach whenever a goroutine launched inside a for.
+It doesn’t change how new code is written, but it erases a whole class of latent bugs in older code.

 ServeMux Learns to Route